ampproject/amphtml/spec/amp-cors-requests.md

 Perform these validation checks *before* you process the request.
 This validation helps to provide protection against CSRF attacks, and avoids processing untrusted sources requests.
 {% endcall %}

 Before processing requests that could change the state of your system (for example, a user subscribes to or unsubscribes from a mailing list), check the
 following:

 **If the `Origin` header is set**:

 1. If the origin does not match one of the following values, stop and return an error
     response:
-    - `*.ampproject.org`
+    - `<publisher's domain>.cdn.ampproject.org`
-    - `*.amp.cloudflare.com`
+    - `<publisher's domain>.amp.cloudflare.com`
     - the publisher's origin (aka yours)

     where `*` represents a wildcard match, and not an actual asterisk ( * ).

-2. If the value of the `__amp_source_origin` query parameter is not the publisher's origin, stop and return an error response.
+2. Optionally check the value of the `__amp_source_origin` query parameter if present.
+    If it is not the publisher's origin, stop and return an error response.
 3. If the two checks above pass, process the request.

 **If the `Origin` header is NOT set**:

 1. Verify that the request contains the `AMP-Same-Origin: true` header.
 If the request does not contain this header, stop and return an error response.
 2. Otherwise, process the request.